Sammy Morris' Gravesite

-The erection of this memorial
+The erection of this memorial was

-was sponsored by the 1928 class
+sponsored by the 1928 class Taylor

-Taylor University and funds
+University and funds were contributed

-Were contributed by Fort Wayne
+by Fort Wayne citizens

-The Other Samuel Morris at Lindenwood Cemetery
+The Original Samuel Morris at Lindenwood Cemetery

 Samuel L. Morris, the man under whose name prince Kaboo was baptized, also rests at Lindenwood Cemetery.
 After graduating from Princeton University, he served as a well-known trial lawyer throughout the late 1800s and early 1900s in Fort Wayne.
 Morris (Samuel L.) sponsored a young missionary, Miss Knolls, who would eventually return the favor by bestowing his name on her first convert in Liberia.